 Built at the beginning of XIX century at King Mihai I initiative, the castle is a Neo-Renaissance masterpiece.
 It is located in Sinaia, right on the road which links old Wallachia with Transylvania.
 Both inside and outside areas of the building are very well maintained and very beautiful.
 Walking around the palace you get the feeling that you travel back in time.
 Everything is very carefully arranged as you expect to meet the queen from one minute to another.

 Peles Castle, the second on my list, is home to over 4.000 Oriental and European pieces dating from the 15th century to 19th century.
-Everything is nicely arranged and preserved, a must-see place when visit Romania.
+Everything is nicely arranged and preserved, a must-see place when visiting Romania.
 It is also very easy to reach being located right on your way from Bucharest to Brasov in the mountain resort called Sinaia.
 Definitely, you should pay it a visit if you have the opportunity.

 3. Corvin Castle